TrafficPLANit/PLANitIO/src/test/resources/documentation/Unit Tests and Integration Tests.md

 Tests of the contents of the MemoryOutputFormatter for path and origin-destination cost also use a Java Map to store standard results to be compared to the outputs from the traffic assignment run.
 But the content of the data stored in this Map is simpler than for links, since there is only one output value to be compared to the standard results.

-Path output maps use two values as keys:-
+Path output maps use five values as keys:-

 - mode;
 - time period;